sbissantz/oneR/README.md

 so I hope I've convinced you.

 Did I miss anything?
 Yes!
-If you want to enjoy my live performance on stage Tuesday morning, 10:15-11:45, the course language will be German.
+If you want to enjoy my live performance on stage *Tuesday morning*, *10:15-11:45*, the course language will be German.
 In short, repo lecture: English; course lecture: German.
 Maybe this nudges you to attend the course.
 We will see.